iterative/dvc.org/static/docs/user-guide/dvc-files-and-directories.md

 # DVC Files and Directories

-Once initialized in a project, DVC populates its installation directory (`.dvc/`) with special DVC internal files and directories:
+Once initialized in a <abbr>project</abbr>, DVC populates its installation directory (`.dvc/`) with special internal files and directories:

 - `.dvc/config` - this is a configuration file.
 The config file can be edited by hand or with a special command: `dvc config`.